dknight/jQuery-Notify-bar/README.md

-# Pleae do not use jQuery in 2023
+# Please do not use jQuery in 2023

 Repo is archived for history.